IBMDecisionOptimization/cpofzn/README.md

 ### Prerequisites

+Unless you want to use a development version of CpoFzn, we suggest that you use one of versioned tarballs, which can be found [here](https://www.github.com/IBMDecisionOptimization/cpofzn/releases).

 You will need to have CPLEX Optimization Studio 20.1 installed.
 If you don't have it installed already:

 * If you are an academic, you can access CPLEX Optimization Studio for free [here](https://www.ibm.com/academic/technology/data-science),